Originally published on bj21.com Green Chip

 In Barry Meadow's book, Blackjack Autumn, he quotes highly-regarded former casino executive, author, and casino consultant Bill Zender, "Too many people in this industry sweat the games, and that makes the players uncomfortable.
 These corporations get scared if one month your hold is a couple of points lower than it usually is, and they start panicking.
 But usually, it's just the fluctuations of the game. ...
 But if you run the game right, you'll actually make more money than if you're wasting all this energy on trying to stop counters.”
 Mr. Zender was referring to the poor penetration in most places and the harassment of red and low-green chip level skilled patrons that is seen so often.

 Even among skilled patrons, only a small percentage have the time, tenacity, and bankroll to be a real threat to the casino.
 So why all the ridiculous harassment and stupidity?
 The following five examples have actually happened in Nevada casinos:

 Stupidity is a pit employee trying to renege on a coupon offer, and argue with a patron about it.

 Stupidity is a shift boss, to a well-meaning ploppy who got involved in a poorly-executed backoff, referring to card counters as “scumbags.”

-Stupidity is a pit critter refusing to accept a single bet, with an Expected Value of $50, from a player who had never even played a hand at that casino.
+Stupidity is a pit critter refusing to accept a single bet, with an Expected Value of less than $20, from a player who had never even played a hand at that casino.

 Stupidity is a casino using security guards to bully a high-rolling ploppy who was mistakenly identified as a skilled patron.